 How to Nominate

-Nomination forms can be obtained on the City’s website or at the City Hall offices at:
+Nomination forms can be downloaded here or at the City Hall offices at:

 117 West Central

 If you have additional questions, please contact the Mayor’s Office at 479-271-5966 or 479-271-3112.

 Nominations will be accepted as outlined in the schedule.
 Anyone can nominate an individual or group.
 Nominees must reside within the corporate city limits.
 People of any age can be nominated.
 Their contribution can be through services to:

 The City of Bentonville does not discriminate on the grounds of age, disability, employment status, national origin, or gender.

 The Mayor will pick three winners in each quarter; one in each category, i.e., adult, youth and community group.